josmal/josmal/README.md

 - 💞️ I’m looking to collaborate on front end development
 - 📫 How to reach me via Instagram malugujoshua
 - 😄 Pronouns: Kiswahili and English
-- ⚡ Fun fact: Football game and movies
+- ⚡ Fun fact: Graphics design, Football game and movies

 <!---
 josmal/josmal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.